- Get Help

 - Young Men's Groups to engage with all male groups and open up dialogue around issues of masculinity and sexualized violence.

-- Respect Revolution Campaigns which are longer-term, social action based engagements with a group of youth who are supported in becoming leaders in violence prevention initiatives amongst their peers.
+- Rhizome Youth Social Action Projects which are longer-term, social action based engagements with a group of youth who are supported in becoming leaders in violence prevention initiatives amongst their peers.

-For more information on any of these products or programs or to discuss specific needs or requests, please contact the Project Respect office at: (250) 383-5545, ext.
+For more information on any of these programs or to discuss specific needs or requests, please contact the Project Respect office at: (250) 383-5545, ext.
 152 or e-mail: email@example.com

 Respect Workshops: Project Respect offers a series of two-part workshops for youth 14-19.
 The workshop, led by a team of male and female facilitators, educates youth about what sexualized violence is and challenges them to think critically about messages they receive from the media and their peers about sexuality and violence.